 - Career Advancement: Many organizations prefer that their employees have some sort of graduate degree; in fact, 74 percent of employers have recently raised their educational standards.

-- Increased Earning Potential: On average, employees with a master’s degree earn 18 percent more than bachelor’s degree holders over their lifetime.
-Computer science professionals, specifically, see an average $30,000 boost in salary after earning their graduate degree.
+- Increased Earning Potential: On average, employees with a graduate degree earn 28 percent more than bachelor’s degree holders over their lifetime.
+Data from PayScale shows that computer science professionals with a master’s degree, specifically, see an average salary of $101,000, compared to $86,000 for those with a bachelor’s degree.

 - Broadened Professional Network: Earning a graduate degree will help you widen your professional network by helping you meet, work, and learn with professors and other students, who may help your career down the road.